cloudentity/ce-samples-graphql-demo/docs/graphql-externalized-authorization-overview-part1.md

 This article is the first part of a series to explore usage of the Cloudentity authorization platform for externalized GraphQL runtime authorization along with policy based access controls for GraphQL native constructs.
 Modern applications require runtime and flexible authorization controls to manage the security and risk of data exposed using technologies like GraphQL to various consuming applications or users.

-* Part 1: Externalized authorization for GraphQL using the Cloudentity authorization platform
+* Part 1: Externalized authorization for GraphQL overview using the Cloudentity authorization platform
 * Part 2: Build a GraphQL server with Node.js and protect with the Cloudentity authorization platform
 * Part 3.
 Build a GraphQL client react application to consume GraphQL server resources protected with the Cloudentity authorization platform

 ## Power of GraphQL

 GraphQL is a query language for APIs and a runtime for fulfilling those queries with existing data objects.
 GraphQL uses a strong type system to define the capabilities of an API, and the object types exposed in the API are defined in a schema using the GraphQL Schema Definition Language (SDL).
 The schema is a contract between client and server defining how a client can access the data.
 And it also defines the data structure that is agreed to be sent/requested over the network, allowing rapid independent development by frontend and backend developers as producers and consumers.
 GraphQL gives enormous power to clients to request required data over single hops and reduce network latency to drive better user experience using rich and related data elements.

 ## Importance of data authorization

 As GraphQL is gaining traction in the developer community, it is very essential to focus on the data that is getting exposed in the contract via the API’s, along with the governance, authorization and visibility into data access by numerous consuming applications.
 Along with this it is also imperative that the authorization is externalized and centrally managed and flexible enough at runtime and should be moved from the core business logic itself.
 As an owner of the data that is being shared via GraphQL endpoints, such a system owner should be able to monitor all data requests and apply sufficient authorization controls over requested data in a flexible manner, mainly in this era of very fast evolving data sharing specifications across various jurisdictions.

 ![Cloudentity externalized GraphQL authorization](cloudentity-graphql-overview.jpeg)

 The Cloudentity authorization platform provides a centralized, externalized and flexible way to provide authorization capability for business applications with all the required governance and real time visibility for data access protection for the GraphQL ecosystem.

 ## How does the Cloudentity authorization platform enable application teams?